Hosting Thanksgiving With All the Trimmings, Less the Stress in 2025

 Gather Your Materials in Advance

 Prepping the food is essential, but it’s also important to gather your materials in advance.
-The week before the holiday, ensure you have all of your Thanksgiving hosting essentials.
-Ensure you have a turkey roasting pan and a platter to serve it on.
-You’ll also want to have serving dishes and bowls.
-Utensils like a knife to cut the turkey and spoons to serve the sides are must-haves.
+The week before Thanksgiving, take stock of your kitchen essentials.
+Make sure you have a sturdy roasting pan for the turkey, a platter to serve it on, and enough bowls and serving dishes for sides and desserts.

 Only Cooks in the Kitchen

 Hosting Thanksgiving can be incredibly hectic.
 Control a little of the chaos by making a rule of only allowing cooks in the kitchen.
-Anyone who is helping with preparing the Thanksgiving feast can be in the kitchen, but everyone else has to stay out.
-This ensures there aren’t kids running in the kitchen or too many people accidentally getting in the way.
+Anyone who is helping with the preparation of the Thanksgiving feast can be in the kitchen, but everyone else has to stay out.
+It keeps things moving smoothly and prevents kids or extra guests from crowding the workspace.

-Set out a few Thanksgiving activities to keep your guests–especially small kids–occupied until dinner is ready.
-Having games or other things to do will also help pass the time until you can eat.
+Set out a few Thanksgiving activities to keep your guests ( we're talking kids) occupied until dinner is ready.
+Having party games for Thanksgiving or other things to do will also help pass the time until you can eat.

 Designate and Delegate